-Organization Surveyed Classification San Francisco Police Department Police Officer Q2 San Diego Police Department Police Officer II Los Angeles County Sheriff's Deputy Sheriff Department Los Angeles Police Department Police Officer II Oakland Police Department Police Officer California Highway Patrol CHP Officer, Range A
+Organization Surveyed Classification San Francisco Police Department Police Officer Q2 San Diego Police Department Police Officer II Los Angeles County Sheriff's Department Deputy Sheriff Los Angeles Police Department Police Officer II Oakland Police Department Police Officer California Highway Patrol CHP Officer, Range A

-&lt;sup>1 Government Code Section 19827(a)(1) requires that total compensation include retirement contributions made by the employer on behalf of the employee.
-The Description of the Survey Process Pursuant to GC 19827 does not require that total compensation include retirement contributions made by the employer on behalf of the employee.
-Per past agreement between CAHP and CalHR, the survey follows the Description of the Survey Process requirement.
-In the Description of the Survey Process Pursuant to GG 19827 document, the surveyed classification is Police Officer III Q4.
+&lt;sup>1 Government Code section 19827, subdivision (a) (1) requires that total compensation include retirement contributions made by the employer on behalf of the employee.
+The Description of the Survey Process Pursuant to (Gov. Code, § 19827.) does not require that total compensation include retirement contributions made by the employer on behalf of the employee.
+Per past agreement between the union and the Department, the survey follows the Description of the Survey Process requirement.

+&lt;sup>2 In the Description of the Survey Process Pursuant to (Gov. Code, § 19827.) document, the surveyed classification is Police Officer III Q4.
 This is the Police Officer having a POST Advanced Certificate.
-However, per past agreement between CAHP and CalHR, the surveyed class was changed to Police Officer Q2, which is the officer having the POST Basic Certificate.
-To meet the intent of the Survey Methodology, the Police Officer Q2 more closely matches the California Highway Patrol Officer, Range A.

-&lt;sup>3 In the Survey Methodology, the surveyed classification is Police Officer II.
-However, per past agreement between CAHP and CalHR, the weighted average salary is computed based on the combined count of Police Officer I, II and III incumbents.
+However, per past agreement between the union and the Department, the surveyed class was changed to Police Officer Q2, which is the officer having the POST Basic Certificate.
+To meet the intent of the Survey Methodology, the Police Officer Q2 more closely matches the California Highway Patrol Officer, Range A. In the Survey Methodology, the surveyed classification is Police Officer II.
+However, per past agreement between the union and the Department, the weighted average salary is computed based on the combined count of Police Officer I, II and III incumbents.
 The reason is that the Field Training Officer function of the Police Officer III duties is the same as the Field Training Officer function of the CHP Officer, Range A, duties.
 The Police Officer III class is an assignment to a higher pay grade for a position carrying greater responsibility or requiring greater expertise.
 The Police Officer I is the cadet class.